broadinstitute/protigy-v2/dev/module_requirements.md

 2. Save each export function in a list of lists.
 The first level of the list should be the ome name or `"multi_ome"`.
 The second level of the list should contain export functions for each object and their names.
 3. Return the list of lists.

-See here for a written out example:
+See here for a written out example.
+It doesn't quite handle the complexity of having multiple omes, but it gives the general idea.
+See `R/tab_TEMPLATE_SINGLE-OME.R` for a more complete example.

 ``` r
 ## In your module's server function ... ##